chaudron/ovs_perf/README.md

 * The _--warm-up_ option will send out traffic before each iteration of a test and makes sure the data path flows exists before starting the actual throughput test.
-* Flow type L4-UDP is not supported with T-Rex yet.
+* Flow type L4-UDP is not supported with TRex yet.
 * The Physical to Physical setup is supported but has only been tested with Xena traffic generator.